Pete Rose (rosepe02)

-After his major league days, he continued to play ball, either in Triple A, Double A, or in independent leagues.
-In those years, he has played in the minor league organizations of Pittsburgh, Philadelphia, and (again) Cincinnati.
+He continued to play minor-league ball, either in Triple A, Double A, or in independent leagues.
+In those years, he has played in the organizations of Pittsburgh, Philadelphia, and (again) Cincinnati.
 The Joliet Jackhammers say he owns several defensive records while playing with them, and he was on the Northern League All-Star team while playing for them in 2003.
 He was named manager of the Florence Freedom, a Frontier League team playing in the greater Cincinnati area, on July 7, 2004, replacing Tom Browning.
-However, he quit after one game - a win -, prefering to return to play in the Northern League.
+However, he quit after one game - a win -, preferring to return to play in the Northern League.

 The son of Pete Rose Sr. and nephew of minor league pitcher David Rose, Pete Rose Jr. ended his major league career with 2 hits, 4254 shy of his father's total.
 Barry Larkin played with both Rose Sr. and Rose Jr. Like his father, Pete Jr. has a criminal record, pleading guilty to the distribution of a steroid alternative to his teammates on the Chattanooga Lookouts.
 He faced up to two years in prison for his crime, but instead served only a month in jail.
 He was released from jail on July 4, 2006.

 He has also played in Mexico at least a couple times.